samuel-antwi/dotcentric-test/README.md

 #### xcls

 In order not to defeat the purpose of this test, I decided not to rely too much on 3rd party libaries.
-When I am building production app, there are other libraries that help to speed development process such as React-hook-form or Formik to handle the input form.
+When I am building production app, there are other libraries that help to speed up development process such as React-hook-form or Formik to handle the input form as well as form validation.
+I did not use any of these libraries and decided to implement my own form validation.

 ## Files and Component structure